Introduction

 Local file requires

-It’s possible to require your locally defined namespaces by passing a configuration file via --config and :paths key.
+It’s possible to require your locally defined namespaces by passing a config file via --config and :paths key.

 CLI invocation example